-NEW DELHI: A top Facebook executive in India has filed a police complaint in New Delhi saying she is receiving death threats following a media report that said she and the U.S. social network company allegedly favoured Prime Minister Narendra Modi's ruling party.
+NEW DELHI: A top Facebook executive in India has filed a police complaint in New Delhi saying she is receiving death threats after a media report said she and the U.S. social network company allegedly favoured Prime Minister Narendra Modi's ruling party.

-"I am extremely disturbed by the relentless harassment meted out to me," Das said in her complaint, according to India's Hindu newspaper.
+"I am extremely disturbed by the relentless harassment meted out to me," Das said in her police complaint.

-A spokesman for the Delhi Police did not respond to calls and text messages from Reuters.
+A spokesman for the Delhi Police did not respond to requests for comment from Reuters.

 The WSJ article has sparked a political storm in India and raised questions about Facebook's content regulation practices.